Taylor Vancil

 Taylor Danielle Vancil (born May 18, 1991) is a retired American professional women's soccer player who was a goalkeeper for Chicago Red Stars in the National Women's Soccer League.

 Career

+Real Colorado Cougars, 2009

+Vancil played for the semi-professional Real Colorado Cougars in the USL W-League in 2009.

-Chicago Red Stars
+Chicago Red Stars, 2013–2015

-On January 18, 2013, Vancil was drafted in the 3rd Round of the 2013 NWSL College Draft by the Chicago Red Stars.
+On January 18, 2013, Vancil was drafted in the third round of the 2013 NWSL College Draft by the Chicago Red Stars.
 Vancil then made her debut for the Red Stars on May 24, 2013, against the Western New York Flash in which she started and played the full 90 minutes as the Red Stars lost the match 2–1.

 Vancil announced her retirement from professional soccer in March 2015.

 International

 Vancil was the #1 goalkeeper for the United States U17s during the 2008 FIFA U-17 Women's World Cup in which she led the United States to the Final where they lost to North Korea 2–1.
 After the tournament she was awarded the golden gloves award.